-The City of Margate has made the increase of the homeownership rate among low/moderate income households a high priority need for resource allocation.
-The City has included Purchase/Downpayment Assistance in the 2020-2021 Action Plan to address this goal to benefit approximately 6 households.
-The City was able to assist 4 households with purchase/downpayment assistance.
-The number is also affected by the County exceeding the projected goals.
+The City of Weston has made the increase of the homeownership rate among low/moderate income households a high priority need for resource allocation.
+The City has included Purchase Assistance in the 2020-2021 Action Plan to address this goal.
+Through this activity, the City assisted 2 households with purchase assistance.